kwhitley/itty.dev/src/routes/itty-router/+page.md

 [![Discord](https://img.shields.io/discord/832353585802903572?style=flat-square)](https://discord.com/channels/832353585802903572)

 ### Use Anywhere
-Originally created for lightweight serverless and client environments (e.g. Service Workers, [Cloudflare Workers](/itty-router/runtimes#Cloudflare%20Workers), etc.), itty-router is, at its heart, a completely environment-agnostic microrouter.
-This means you can use it anywhere (e.g. [Bun](/itty-router/runtimes#Bun) or [Node](/itty-router/runtimes#Node)), knowing it will leave a near-zero impact on your bundle size, without locking you into a specific runtime or deployment type.
+Itty is, at its heart, a completely environment-agnostic microrouter.
+This means you can use it _anywhere_ (e.g. [Bun](/itty-router/runtimes#Bun), [Node](/itty-router/runtimes#Node), in Service Workers, or even in the browser).

 ### Ultra-Flexible
-Unlike many framework routers, itty makes no underlying assumptions of how or where you'll use it.
-It has an extremely simplified handler signature, requiring only a Request-like object, with the rest left up to you!
-This can even be used to emulate the syntax of other popular routers (e.g. Express.js), if you're inclined.
+Itty makes zero underlying assumptions of how or where you'll use it.
+By maintaining a simple signature, and following Web Standards/Fetch API, it can be used in virtually all modern environments, and easily adapted to others.

 ### Ultra-Light
 We're not just talking about bundle size here.
 We like seeing tiny, readable route code too.
-Itty helps with that.
+Itty helps with that!

 ### Battle-Ready
-This little router nets over 1 million downloads a year, has been hardened and tested by dozens of contributors over two years, and currently handles many millions of requests daily across an assortment of production APIs.
-These 430 tiny bytes have an enormous battery of test coverage to ensure it stays stable across releases.
+With over a million downloads a year, itty has been hardened and tested by dozens of contributors over several years.
+It currently handles many millions of requests daily across an assortment of production APIs, with an enormous battery of tests (100% coverage) to ensure it stays stable across releases.

 ### Example Usage